 “Do you still make your three-hour onions?” asked my cousin’s wife Sue when she and Jerry visited this summer.

 Wow, mighty-memorable onions, my Caramelized Onions.
-Because, get this, I last made Caramelized Onions for Jerry and her, hmm, more than twelve years ago.
+Because, get this, I last made Caramelized Onions for Jerry and Sue, hmm, more than twelve years ago.

 A Texan taught me to slice piles of onions for Caramelized Onions: they “made” my homemade fajitas, worth the three hours of slow-simmering on the stove to release a golden-dark, decidedly tasty mess of onions.